cpske/ISP/testing/unit-testing-assignment.md

 Write two methods (Java) or functions (Python) and a *test suite* for each one.

 For each problem do the work in the following order:
-1. Write down the input categories in Markdown in a file `test_cases.md` in your project directory.
+1. Write down the test categories in Markdown in a file `test_cases.md` in your project directory.
 This helps you think of (and remember) what to test.
 You should test:
    * **borderline cases**, such as a list with 0 or 1 elements
    * **typical cases**, such as a list with a few duplicates or no duplicates
    * **impossible cases** where the method should not work